jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-26.md

 There should be no less action or one of a different nature in these XXX than in that transference, so far as motion is concerned.

-Yet we do not mean that the earth is moved from B towards A, or from the West towards the East.
-This is because by the same reasoning, insofar as its parts contiguous to body CD are transferred from C towards D, it would have to be understood to be moved also in another direction, namely from the East towards the West; which two things are contradictory.
+Yet we do not mean that the earth is moved from `B` towards `A`, or from the West towards the East.

+This is because by the same reasoning, insofar as its parts contiguous to body `CD` are transferred from C towards D, it would have to be understood to be moved also in another direction, namely from the East towards the West; which two things are contradictory.

-So therefore, in order not to depart too much from common usage of speaking, we shall not say here that the earth is moved, but only bodies AB and CD, and so on concerning the rest.
+So therefore, in order not to depart too much from common usage of speaking, we shall not say here that the earth is moved, but only bodies `AB` and `CD`, and so on concerning the rest.

 But meanwhile, we shall bear in mind that everything that is real and positive in the bodies which are moved, by reason of which they are said to be moved, is found also in their other contiguous bodies, which nevertheless we think of only as being at rest.